How to Help Your Depression

 By the way, that is not what I am talking about when I say strength training for your mind!

-I think of the insomnia that occurred the very first night that I took zoloft.
+I think of insomnia that occurred the very first night that I took Zoloft.

 The idea of Zoloft was frankly supposed to be a way to “take the edge off”.

 I had a high-stress corporate job at the time and Zoloft was supposed to be a way to calm things down, or so said that doctor.